 How can I resolve the “CannotPullContainerError” error in my Amazon ECS EC2 Launch Type Task?

-When I launch an EC2 task in Amazon Elastic Container Service (Amazon ECS), I'm receiving the following error: "CannotPullContainerError".
-How can I resolve this issue?
+When I launch an EC2 task in Amazon Elastic Container Service (Amazon ECS), I receive the following error: "CannotPullContainerError".

 The CannotPullContainerError occurs due to any of the following issues:

-If your Amazon ECS Container instance used for ECS Workload doesn't have an Internet connection, it can't reach the Amazon Elastic Container Registry (Amazon ECR) endpoint.
+If your Amazon ECS container instance doesn't have an internet connection, then it can't reach the Amazon Elastic Container Registry (Amazon ECR) endpoint.
 Without a connection to the endpoint, the instance can't pull the image.

 - Confirm that your instances have access to the internet through either an internet gateway or Network Address Translation (NAT) gateway.